This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Lower arm symptoms are sometimes called Klumpke’s palsy.
 Damage caused by injury to all five brachial plexus nerves may be called global palsy, which may affect the function of the entire arm.

 Some damage to the brachial plexus during childbirth isn’t rare, and in most instances, the injury is mild.
 A little overstretching, or even a moderate amount, is typically the type of injury that does not require much treatment.
-Most infants born with this will recover naturally as the nerves heal over three to six months.[2]
+Most infants born with this will recover naturally as the nerves heal over three to four months.[2]

 Infants with noticeable palsy caused by mild-to-moderate nerve damage benefit from physical therapy as the nerves heal.